Skip to main content

 💰

-Value tip: Evening tours often include more food than you’d order at a restaurant dinner — and you get the wine, guide, and experience included.
+Value tip: Evening food tours usually include more food than you’d order at a sit-down dinner — plus wine, a guide, and the whole experience.
+When you do the math, it’s actually pretty reasonable.

 4. Greek Cooking Class (Best Hands-On Experience)